 OpenTelemetry Observability¶

-Issues to Address in Building Observability¶
+Problems to Solve for Building Observability¶

-How to link frontend and backend tracing?
+How to link front-end and back-end in tracing?

 -